treeverse/lakeFS/docs/reference/garbage-collection.md

 However, sometimes you may want to hard-delete your objects, namely delete them from the underlying storage.
 Reasons for this include cost-reduction and privacy policies.

-Garbage collection rules in lakeFS define for how long to retain objects after they have been deleted (see more information [below](#considerations)). lakeFS provides a Spark program to hard-delete objects that have been deleted and whose retention period has ended according to the GC rules.
+Garbage collection rules in lakeFS define for how long to retain objects after they have been deleted (see more information [below](#considerations){: .button-clickable}). lakeFS provides a Spark program to hard-delete objects that have been deleted and whose retention period has ended according to the GC rules.
 The GC job does not remove any commits: you will still be able to use commits containing hard-deleted objects, but trying to read these objects from lakeFS will result in a `410 Gone` HTTP status.